Static IP vs dynamic IP: What’s the difference?

 Static IP vs Dynamic IP: Which is better?

-Be that as it may, static IP addresses still present challenges that can quickly become security bottlenecks.
+Nevertheless, static IP addresses still present challenges that can quickly become security bottlenecks.
 For example, it is easier to track devices with static IP addresses, making them a prime hacking target.

-Following these instructions to trace your IP address on Windows 10:
+Simply follow these instructions to trace your IP address on Windows 10:

 - Right-click on the “Start” button